-- The student should make an appointment with the instructor or person involved. - Discuss resolution of the problem with the instructor or involved party; a decision is filed by the instructor or involved party in student's file in Student Success Center after the meeting. - If the problem remains unresolved, the student should make an appointment with the appropriate Assistant Director (Undergraduate Programs, Innovations/Alternate Pathways, Graduate Programs, etc.). - Discuss resolution of the problem; Assistant Director files decision in student's file in Student Success Center.
+The student should make an appointment with the instructor or person involved.

+Discuss resolution of the problem with the instructor or involved party; a decision is filed by the instructor or involved party in student's file after the meeting.

+If the problem remains unresolved, the student should make an appointment with the Assistant Director, Undergraduate Programs or the Director of the School of Nursing.

+Discuss resolution of the problem; Assistant Director files decision in student's file.